Tinyportal/TinyPortal/README.md

 What you need to install TinyPortal
 --------------------------------------

-1. In order to install TinyPortal, you need to have a working version of Simple Machines Forum SMF version must be 1.1.x or SMF2.x.
+1. In order to install TinyPortal, you need to have a working version of Simple Machines Forum.
+SMF version must be 1.1.x or SMF2.x.
 2. Zip files are provided for install both on the [Simple Machines Site](http://custom.simplemachines.org/mods/index.php?mod=97) and the